RakhithJK/BishopFox-sliver-wiki/HTTP(S)-C2.md

 * __Reliable Connections__ The implants foremost goal is to get a connection out of the network, regardless of the environment's configuration.
 * __Data Security__ I won't cover this here, but [click here](https://github.com/BishopFox/sliver/wiki/Transport-Encryption) for details.
-* __Network Layer Evasion__ C2 messages should be hard to detect from the network layer alone, without the user having to build custom profiles.
-This is done via "Procedural C2" as detailed below.
+* __Network Layer Evasion__ C2 messages should be hard to detect from the network layer, this is done via "Procedural C2" as detailed below.

 ### Procedural C2